ethereum/EIPs/EIPS/rentcollector.md

 ## Specification
 ### TODO
-Both `rent` and their own `lease` are available as readable environment to contracts.
-Contracts can transfer part or whole of their normal balance to their `lease`.
+Both `rent` is available as readable environment to contracts.

 ## Rationale
 The proposed rent control mechanism creates a *tragedy of commons* type